axis-tech/hasura-auto-tracker/README.md

 ### Default Configuration Code

-In simple use cases, the defaut setup code will suffice:
+In simple use cases, the default setup code will suffice:

     fs.readFile(configFile, (err, data) => {
         if (!data) {